-Section 1 – Qualifications
+SECTION 1 – QUALIFICATIONS

 Any person professing faith in Jesus Christ as Lord and Savior who gives satisfactory evidence of having been born again may, by the vote of the church, be received into the membership of Emmanuel Baptist Church after baptism provided that he/she will subscribe to the doctrines and policies of this assembly.

-Section 2 – Admission
+SECTION 2 – ADMISSION

-- Profession of faith in the Lord Jesus Christ followed by baptism; or
+1. Profession of faith in the Lord Jesus Christ followed by baptism; or

-- Statement of experience of regeneration, if already baptized as a believer; or
+2. Statement of experience of regeneration, if already baptized as a believer; or

-- Restoration, if having been excluded from the membership of Emmanuel BaptistChurch, and upon confession of his/her errors, giving satisfactory evidence of repentance.Section 3 – Dismissal
+4. Restoration, if having been excluded from the membership of Emmanuel Baptist Church, and upon confession of his/her errors, giving satisfactory evidence of repentance.

 Membership in Emmanuel Baptist Church may be dissolved in one of the following ways:

-- By death.
+1. By death.

-- By the request of any member who wishes to withdraw from the fellowship of Emmanuel Baptist Church.
+3. By the request of any member who wishes to withdraw from the fellowship of Emmanuel Baptist Church.